Jim Sillars: 'I'm in despair' about Yes movement

 So far, only two introductory sections of a multi-part prospectus for independence have been published by the Scottish Government.

-A former deputy to SNP Alex Salmond in the 1990s and an advocate of independence for around four decades, he was asked about the current state of the fight to end the Union.
+A deputy to Alex Salmond in the 1990s and an advocate of independence for around four decades, he was asked about the current state of the fight to end the Union.

 He said: “I’m in despair.
 If I were Truss of Sunak I would give us a referendum and we’d lose it because there’s no work been done on what’s now required for independence.
 But that's not going to happen.”